Two heroes of 1997 North Hollywood shootout look back

 As the robbers exited, the undermanned police responding to the robbery call couldn't know that they were about to be participants in the most brutal kind of live television drama.

-It would soon Montes, whose dental office still lies just across Laurel Canyon Boulevard from the bank, into an emergency triage doctor for wounded police.
+It would soon Montes, whose dental office still is just across Laurel Canyon Boulevard from the bank, into an emergency triage doctor for wounded police.

 From inside the office, Montes could hear the gunshots.
 The patrol officers' pistols sounded like toys compared to the deafening blasts of the robbers' assault rifles, Montes said.

-Then two injured officers -- rookie cop James Zboravan and Detective William Krulac -- scrambled up to his second-floor office.
+Then two injured officers -- rookie cop Sgt.
+James Zboravan and Detective William Krulac -- scrambled up to his second-floor office.

 A dental office turned field hospital